turtle-key/TabLift/README.md

 ## Features

-- **Instantly restores minimized windows** when you switch to an app using `⌘+Tab`
+- **Instantly restores minimized windows** when you switch to an app using `⌘ + Tab` or ``⌘ + ` ``
-- No need to press extra keys — just switch!
+- **No** need to press **extra keys** — just switch!
-- **Native macOS experience** (built with Swift, SwiftUI, and AppKit)
-- **Runs quietly in the background** with minimal resource usage
-- **Open source** and privacy-friendly
-- Compatible with Mission Control, multiple desktops, and most macOS versions
+- **Menu bar icon** with quick popover for access and control
+- **One-click toggle**  for restoring all minimized windows or just the last minimized window, from the menu bar or settings
 - **Modern Settings & About window** with clickable version and license links
 - **Sparkle-powered update checker**
-- **Dedicated onboarding & accessibility permission flow**
+- **Runs quietly in the background** with minimal resource usage
+- **Compatible** with Mission Control, multiple desktops, and most macOS versions
 - **Website** included in the repo, for documentation and SEO
+---

 ## How It Works

 TabLift uses public Apple APIs to monitor when you activate a different app (via [`NSWorkspace`](https://developer.apple.com/documentation/appkit/nsworkspace) notifications).
 As soon as an app is activated, TabLift checks for minimized windows via the Accessibility API (`AXUIElement`).
-If a minimized window is found, it is instantly restored for you.
+If a minimized window is found, it is instantly restored for you, either restoring all or just the most recently minimized window (configurable).

 **Technical flow:**

 1. **Listening:** `AppMonitor.swift` listens for app activation events.
 2. **Restoring:** `WindowManager.swift` inspects the app's window list.
 If any window is minimized, it sets the `AXMinimized` attribute to `false`.
+The behavior (restore all or just the latest) is determined by a global toggle.
+3. **Menu Bar:** `MenuBarManager.swift` provides a menu bar icon and popover with a quick settings toggle, open settings, and quit.
-3. **Permissions:** On first launch, `PermissionsService.swift` prompts you to grant Accessibility permissions, which are required for window management.
+4. **Permissions:** On first launch, `PermissionsService.swift` prompts you to grant Accessibility permissions, which are required for window management.
-4. **UI:** The `SettingsView.swift` (tabbed, includes About tab) provides quick links and info, including clickable version and license links.
+5. **UI:** The `SettingsView.swift` (tabbed, includes About tab) provides quick links and info, including clickable version and license links, and toggles for behavior and launch at login.
-5. **Updates:** The app checks for updates with Sparkle, customizable via the settings.
+6. **Updates:** The app checks for updates with Sparkle, customizable via the settings.

+---

 ## Quick Start